 Made possible by the BMO Financial Group.

-On October 26, 2017, the CCOC will kick of its momentous 50th anniversary celebrations with a celebratory concert at Canada’s foremost opera house, the Four Seasons Centre for the Performing Arts.
-The company has shared the stage with countless opera stars over the years and we are happy to invite some of the best Canada has to offer to share the occasion.
-Internationally renowned tenor and radio personality Ben Heppner will host, with a stunning line-up of guest artists.
-CCOC Music Director Teri Dunn will conduct the choruses of the CCOC while former music and artistic directors John Tuttle and Ann Cooper Gay will lead a chorus of the company’s many alumni.
+On October 26, 2017, the CCOC kicked off its momentous 50th anniversary celebrations with a celebratory concert at Canada’s foremost opera house, the Four Seasons Centre for the Performing Arts.
+The company has shared the stage with countless opera stars over the years and we were happy to invite some of the best Canada has to offer to share the occasion.
+Internationally renowned tenor and radio personality Ben Heppner hosted, with a stunning line-up of guest artists.
+CCOC Music Director Teri Dunn conducted the choruses of the CCOC while former music and artistic directors John Tuttle and Ann Cooper Gay led a chorus of over 100 of the company’s many alumni.

 Ben Heppner - host

 Ben Heppner is renowned worldwide for his portrayals in the dramatic tenor repertoire.
 His illustrious career has taken him to opera stages and concert halls around the world.
 Heppner now brings his voice to the airwaves of CBC Radio as host of Saturday Afternoon at the Opera.
 Ben also appeared in the 1988 CCOC-commissioned production of A Midwinter Night’s Dream.

 Theodore Baerg has enjoyed a critically acclaimed opera and concert career with appearances in North America, Europe and Asia.
 He has appeared in leading roles with countless companies including the Canadian Opera Co., L’Opéra de Montréal, San Diego Opera, San Francisco Opera and New York City Opera.